pksunkara/pgx_ulid/README.md

 ```
 </details>

+This extension is approximately 20% faster than both `pgcrypto` uuid and `pg_uuidv7` uuidv7 when generating and inserting a million identifiers.

 <details>
-<summary>This extension is approximately 20% faster than both `pgcrypto` uuid and `pg_uuidv7` uuidv7 when generating and inserting a million identifiers.</summary>

 ```
 ulid=# EXPLAIN ANALYSE INSERT INTO uuid_keys(id) SELECT gen_random_uuid() FROM generate_series(1, 1000000);